siran/writing/books/A Maxwell Universe/A Maxwell Universe - 001 From Darkness, Light.md

 is real?

+## Orderings

+From the primitive relation

+$$ n_i \succ n_j, $$

+meaning “subnode $n_i$ causes $n_j$,” an ordering arises: before and after.
+We may call this succession of events $i$ and $j$ a "causal step".

+A series of events is a causal chain: i a b c d j.

+Chains can form loops, ... j i a b c j i ... which are allowed to cross themselves -- why not? -- until the loop is considered closed, in some useful sense.

+Repeated causal loops can function as clocks.
+Any recurrent sequence can serve as a clock.
+Accuracy varies, but recurrence suffices.

+Note that an effect that doesn't itself produce a cause is the end of a causal chain.
+Its existence can't be noticed, by definition.
+So the fact that we notice things, means that at least things (including us, in a sense) are, in essence, self-sustaining causal loops.

+## Counting steps

+By counting loops or causal steps, awareness defines durations.
+Time is an emergent count, not an external parameter.

+Distance emerges by tracking how many causal steps connect two subnodes.
+If a signal travels from $n_i$ to $n_j$ through a minimal chain of length $L_{ij}$, then

+$$
+d(n_i, n_j) \propto L_{ij}.
+$$

+If no path exists, distance is infinite or undefined.
+If the only path returns to the same subnode, the round-trip count is an effective measure of separation.
+Distance is not a spatial coordinate but an operational measure of causal separation.

+In the companion work *Dimension and Space as Emergent Properties of Distance in a Cause-Effect Model of the Emergence of Time*, these causal distances define an effective geometry.
+Observers attempt to embed subsets of subnodes into Euclidean spaces $\mathbb{R}^D$ such that Euclidean distances approximate causal
+distances:

+$$ \|\Phi(n_i) - \Phi(n_j)\| \approx d(n_i, n_j). $$

+When such embeddings succeed with low distortion, observers perceive a
+$D$-dimensional space.
+If multiple embeddings work, dimension is not unique.
+If none succeed, geometry fails.
+Space and dimension are not fundamental.
+They emerge from how awareness compresses relational patterns.

+What we call geometry, space, time, and distance arises only after awareness notices repeated causal patterns and organizes them into stable expectations.
+Underneath is a flux of interactions in darkness.
+Noticing shapes a world.

 ### Space

-Distance also emerges from our handling of events.
-Events need not be separate in a physical sense; there may simply be many causal steps between them.
-Distance is the count of steps.
+Distance is always one-dimensional: a single count of causal steps between two events.
+What we call space is the union of all such distances.
+By collecting every pairwise separation into one structure, awareness tries to form a coherent geometric picture.

+If the full set of distances can be embedded with low distortion into some
+$\mathbb{R}^D$, we say the Node appears $D$-dimensional.
+If it cannot, the resulting “space” may have no consistent dimension at all.

-Structure is emergent.
-If a set of events can be represented so that a “square embedding” is coherent, observers perceive a square.
-The same pattern might equally be seen as a point, a surface, or a thin slice of a volume.
-Structure depends on how relational patterns are compressed.
-It is not an inherent property of whatever underlies perception.
+Structure is therefore emergent.
+If a set of events fits a “square embedding,” observers perceive a square.
+The same pattern might be interpreted as a point, a surface, or a thin slice of a volume.
+Structure depends on how relational patterns are compressed, not on an intrinsic geometry underneath.

 ### Plato and the Cave